 Note!
 Please note that your company’s firewalls must be configured accordingly for the external connections.
 Open the firewalls for all incoming connections on the port 443 that is required for Cortado Server.
 See also the table on TCP ports for Cortado Server.

-These certificates ensure the encrypted communication between the Cortado server and Cortado apps.
+Root and server certificates ensure the encrypted communication between the Cortado server and the mobile devices.

-If you have your own or bought root and server certificates, you can select them with Browse If you are using certificates of this type, they must be imported beforehand into the certificate store of the Cortado server, under Certificates (Local Computer)→ Trusted Root Certification Authorities→ Certificates (Root certifikate) and Personal→ Certificates (Server certifikate).
-In doing so, note that the root certificate must be imported together with the private key (see section Setting up root and server certificates).
+The purchased certificates must be imported beforehand into the certificate store of the Cortado server, under Certificates (Local Computer)→ Trusted Root Certification Authorities→ Certificates (Root certifikate) and Personal→ Certificates (Server certifikate).

 Account and e-mail settings